coronel08/my-notes/notes/docs/aws.md

 * CloudEndure Migration - automated lift and shift for migrating apps.

 * AWS Server Migration Service(SMS) - migrates workloads to AWS, supports virtual machine migrations, then saves them as a new Amazon Machine Image(AMI) that can be launched as an EC2

+## API Gateway
+* Can handle API versioning and handle different environments
+* API Types - mapping templates only available for AWS and HTTP
+    * HTTP API - Lambda, HTTP backends. no data mapping, usgae plan, or API keys
+    * Websocket API - Lambda, HTTP, AWS Services. stateful use case so theyre implemented in real time applications. used for 2 way communication
+    * REST API - Lambda, HTTP, AWS Services
+    * Mock - returns a response without sending to the backend
+* Endpoint Types
+    * Edge-Optimized - routed through CloudFront Edge locations
+    * Regional - For Clients within the same region
+    * Private - Only accessed from your VPC
+* Deployment Stages - need to deploy for changes to be in effect, deployed in stages
+    * Stage Variables - environment variables for API gateway, passed in context object in AWS
+    * Canary Deployment - usually prod stage, can choose % of traffic the stages receive
+* Caching - reduces # of calls made to API, Default TTL is 300 seconds but max is 3600s.
+Capacity between .5gb to 237gb. expensive so used mainly in production
+* Usage Plans & Api Keys - use Api keys to identify clients and meter access, how much and how fast they can call api. can throttle and add quota
+* CloudWatch - metrics are by stage
+* Security
+    * Resource Policies  / IAM - JSON similar to Lambda Resource policy, Allow for access and security.
+Great for users and role already in AWS
+    * Cognito User Pools - API gateway automatically verifies using AWS Cognito
+    * Lambda Authorizer / Custom Auth - token based auth, great for 3rd party